 Not a day goes by that I’m not proud to be part of this gorgeous country I now call home.

-Building Credit all over again in a new Country is not easy but is certainly possible to do.
-I’m still here and living it up and don’t fancy heading back any time soon.
+I’m still here and living it up and don’t fancy heading back to the UK any time soon.
+I love Canada!

 I’ve battled through all the permanent resident requirements with my lovely wife at my side and it’s been such a learning experience that I hope to share with all of you.

-It took me just over 100 days from the time I sent out my package that I prepared to Immigration Canada to being accepted as a Permanent Resident of Canada.
+It took me just over 100 days from the time I sent out the package that I prepared to Immigration Canada to being accepted as a Permanent Resident of Canada.